 We investigate what you are able to recover on your case and then collect for those injuries, harms, losses, and damages from the resources of those who negligently caused the injury.
 Lawyers lump all injuries, harms, and losses into a term we call "damages" - which for a lawyer is anything you are entitled to recover in a negligence, accident, or injury case or claim.

-6) What can I ask for in compensation for my injury?: Damages that are often recoverable in personal injury cases include the following: past and future medical bills: the amount of medical bills necessary to treat your injury, both in the past and future.
+6) What can I ask for in compensation for my injury?: Damages that are often recoverable in personal injury cases include the following: Money for pain and suffering and mental anguish, past and future medical bills: the amount of medical bills necessary to treat your injury, both in the past and future, lost wages or earnings, physical impairment, disfigurement, property damage, among other types of damages.
+See the links below for a more detailed description of these types of damages:

 Other examples of damages for harms, losses, or injuries that someone suffers can include the following categories: